juno-r1/sophia/integration/SI.md

 Sophia has no concept of truthiness.
 Any expression in a boolean context (if statements, while statements) must evaluate to these values.

+# SI-6

+Assignment.

+`<N>: <E>`
+`<N>: <E>; <N>: <E; ...>`

+Assign a value to a name.
+Referencing the name yields the value.
+The name and the bound value persist until the end of scope, or until the name is reassigned.
+Multiple assignment requires all expressions to be evaluated from left to right, and then all names to be assigned simultaneously.